ZS6EZ's QSLing Status Report

 Bureau QSL Status

-Short version: You should already have one if you are in the log.
+Short version: You should already have one if you are in the log before the end of 2016.

-Almost all incoming QSL cards were disposed of or destroyed by the SARL's incoming QSL bureau between 2006 and 2010.
+Unfortunately, the SARL QSL Bureau was in such a shambles for some years that outgoing cards were severely delayed.
+Almost all my incoming QSL cards were disposed of or destroyed by an individual at the SARL's incoming QSL bureau between 2006 and 2010.
 I received less than 100 cards during this period.
-The flow seems to have resumed, as of early 2011.
-It seems like the individual involved has either left or solved his psychological issues.
+The flow resumed early in 2011.
+I hope the individual involved eventually resolves his psychological issues.

 Logs confirmed via bureau in bulk ("Please QSL"):

-Logs confirmed via bureau on request for at least five years:
+Logs confirmed via bureau on request for at least three years:

 Electronic QSL Status

-Short version: All logs for my own station (ZS6EZ and ZS6BCR) and all stations that I've managed are on LotW.
+Short version: All logs for my own station (ZS6EZ and ZS6BCR) and all stations that I've managed are on LoTW.
+Most ZS8MI QSOs are also on LoTW, but there are some issues.

 I believe electronic QSLs are the future.
-During 2000, I wrote a proposed electronic QSLing standard and started rubbing it under various people's noses.
+During 1999, I wrote a proposed electronic QSLing standard and started rubbing it under various people's noses.
 Around this time, ARRL commissioned a study that eventually led to the establishment of the Logbook of the World.
 My article was included in the reading list for this team.
 Ted Demopoulous KR1G, one of the two principal architects of LotW, recommends my article as a source of perspective on electronic QSLing.
 I was requested to be the only alpha tester outside North America on LotW, although work commitments at the time made it impossible to contribute actively.
 However, I'm extremely pleased with the outcome, and am a keen LotW user.
-I'm just hoping they will eventually extend the system to facilitate other award applications too.

 With help from the ARRL staff, notably Wayne Mills N7NG, all electronic logs that I had were added to Logbook of the World around 2004.
 Around 165 000 QSOs were included, constituting 10% of the total content of LotW at the time.
-I've subsequently added all the other logs that I hold.
+I've subsequently added all the other logs that I hold, including all paper logs.

-To get to the point: I've gone to great lengths to ensure that all my logs eventually get onto LotW, so that you can get DXCC credit with or without a paper QSL.
+To get to the point: I've gone to great lengths to ensure that all my logs got onto LotW, so that you can get DXCC credit with or without a paper QSL.

-The number of QSOs on LotW now exceeds a quarter of a million.
+The number of QSOs in my LotW portfolio now exceeds 290 000.
 This number is made up as follows:

 Callsign